We provide an overview of the South African government and political system which rest on a tumultuous history and complex social structure.

 Vryheidsfront Plus (VF Plus)

-The Freedom Front Plus (Vryheidsfront Plus/VF Plus) is the fifth largest party in Parliament.
+The Freedom Front Plus (Vryheidsfront Plus/VF Plus) is the fifth-largest party in Parliament.
 It improved its electoral performance in 2019, winning just over 2% of the vote, increasing its seats from four to 10.
-VF Plus is a minority rights party, and was formed just a month before the first democratic election in 1994.
+VF Plus is a minority rights party and was formed just a month before the first democratic election in 1994.
 The party has a largely Afrikaans-speaking supporter base.
-It is against policies such as affirmative action and Black Economic Empowerment, which are meant to address the socio-economic inequities of apartheid.
+It is against policies such as affirmative action and Black Economic Empowerment, which are meant to address the socioeconomic inequities of apartheid.

 The African Christian Democratic Party (ACDP)

 Lastly, the African Christian Democratic Party (ACDP) is the only other party with more than two seats in Parliament.
 It won just under 1% of the vote, representing a slight improvement on its 2014 showing.
-The party says it rests “on a strong Biblical foundation” and that it “promotes, upholds, and defends Christian family values”.
-On May 8, 1996, the ACDP voted against the adoption of South Africa’s progressive Constitution.
+The party says it rests “on a strong Biblical foundation” and that it “promotes, upholds, and defends Christian family values.”
+On 8 May 1996, the ACDP voted against the adoption of South Africa’s progressive Constitution.

 There are several other smaller parties in Parliament, and many more registered with the IEC, that have failed to gain any seats.

-Apartheid, colonialism, slavery and war: a legacy of loss and triumph
+Apartheid, colonialism, slavery, and war: a legacy of loss and triumph

 Apartheid was a brutal system of oppression that saw the white minority government and its security apparatus strip the majority black population of rights.
 This included taking away their right to vote, as well as their homes and land, and limiting their educational and career opportunities.